waverian/benchmarkapp/README.md

 -----------

 On Android < API 29 Our App currently asks for permissions for extrenal storage.
-Android API 29 onwards has MediaStore which helps us share file, saved in external storage; without having to ask for permissions.
+Android API 29 onwards has mediastore which helps us share file, saved in external storage; without having to ask for permissions.
 API < 29 we explicitly ask for permissions and based on state of permissions, enable sharing if permissions is granted.